NXTS-Developers/MOFHY-Lite/README.md

 ## Requirements
 Your server need to met minimal requirements to run MOFHY Lite:
-- php 7.0 or above
+- PHP v7.0 or above.
-- mysql 5.7 or above
+- MySQL v5.7 or above.
-- openssl 1.2 or above
+- OpenSSL v1.2 or above.

 ## Installation
 Installation of MOFHY Lite is much then you think